camilarutt/Typescript-Studies/importantTips.md

 Different approach in typescript: non-null assertion operation.

 - You can use the exclamation mark after the DOM method call to say to typescript that it definitely exists.

+Type Assertions

+- When you use the alias "as", typescript will treat the data as the type asserted.
+It won't change the value per se.
+- Per example, HTMLElements don't have a value, but HTMLInputElement has, so we can use the type assertion to guarantee that it will retrieve the right elements